freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/17/2022 Noob comes into the discord like "question. im trying to buy one of these monkeys and it wants to charge be 160$ in transaction fees. is that 100% necessary  to buy this?"
+Answer: (facepalm)

 + 01/16/2022 "Wen free airdrop and cash?"
 Answer: first project?

 + 01/13/2022 "$SOS + $GAS = $ASS" IYKYK